moadan/FAC-Website/README.md

 # Project Inspiration

 The main photo is what I built the whole concept around - empowerment and tech.
-It shows a woman kite-surfing on the beach, enjoying herself.
+It shows a woman kite-surfing near the beach, enjoying herself and the locals wathcing her and are inspired.
 I believe people can think outside of the box and try to innovate ideas with action and slow progression.

 # Project in hindsight